 Powers of Attorney

 Our estate planning lawyers frequently advise clients to have a Power of Attorney in place.
 A Power of Attorney is a legal document giving someone else the legal authority to act on your behalf.
 It means you can choose someone you trust to make decisions on your behalf, such as looking after your financial affairs or property; or making decisions relating to your health and personal care (for instance, if you were to have an accident or suffer illness in future).

 There are three types of Power of Attorney in Ontario, and we will advise you on which will best protect your interests, reflecting your unique circumstance and needs.
 If you don’t have one in place, the Government can step in and appoint someone to make decisions on your behalf.
 We will help you avoid this.

 Where you have any concerns about your mental capacity or that of a loved one, our estate planning lawyers can provide sympathetic but expert advice on estate planning, and the potential implications of lack of capacity.

-Our team is anchored by by Andrew Rogerson and Joseph Gyverson, both experienced in estate planning and asset protection.
+Our team is anchored by Toronto Estate lawyer, Andrew Rogerson and Joseph Gyverson, both experienced in estate planning and asset protection.

 Let us help you

 Contact estate planning lawyers at Rogerson Law Group for expert, strategic estate planning advice.
 Our estate planning lawyers can help you with your estate planning needs in the entire GTA including Toronto, Scarborough, Mississauga, Vaughan, Brampton, Richmond Hill, Etobicoke, Barrie and other areas with offices located in downtown Toronto, Barrie, and associated offices in Ottawa.